 The Buzz on Bees

 Bees pollinate many of New Jersey’s most important crops, including tomatoes, peppers, soybeans, peaches, blueberries, and cranberries.
 Although the European honey bee is the most widely recognized bee, there are dozens of native bees that buzz around our yards, transferring pollen from flower to flower.
 Bumble, digger, leafcutter, mason, and sweat bees are a few of the hairy natives that crawl inside a flower, comb the anthers with their stiff hairs, and gather pollen.
 This labor-intensive job requires a lot of energy.
 Flowers provide bees with a sugary energy drink called nectar, which helps to sustain them throughout the day.
 This sweet treat lures bees into the flowers, ensuring pollination.
+Learn more about New Jersey native bees and their benefits.

 The ruby-throated hummingbird, found east of the Appalachian Mountains, is New Jersey’s only hummingbird.
 This long-billed bird flaps its wings 70-80 times per second, a pace that requires a considerable amount of energy.
 Hummingbirds are attracted to brightly colored red, orange, or yellow flowers which “advertise” the sweet nectar inside.
 Native plants that co-evolved with hummingbirds usually have tube-shaped flowers, perfectly adapted to fit the hummingbird’s long bill and even longer tongue.
 When a hummingbird dips it bill into the tubular face of the flower, pollen grains brush against it and are carried out and over to the next flower, resulting in pollination.